Home | Stories and Essays

 short stories, Sergio Troncoso bravely explores this 'collision of worlds'

 theory.
-Like the Río Grande of his native El Paso,
+Like the Río Grande of his native El Paso, Troncoso's

-Troncoso's stories flow effortlessly between his hometown and Ciudad Juárez, English and Spanish, the Atlantic Coast and the
+stories flow effortlessly between his hometown and Ciudad Juárez,

-American West, the physical and the ethereal, life and death.
-And we the
+the ethereal, life and death.
+And we the readers eagerly shuttle ourselves on

-readers eagerly shuttle ourselves on the smooth and easy currents of his prose
+the smooth and easy currents of his prose like so many Mexican immigrants

-like so many Mexican immigrants stepping into new lives.
+stepping into new lives.

 Once in these